 - Reviews of a negative or upsetting experience

-No matter what type of review that gets posted to your online platform, it’s helpful to understand people’s specific type of review before responding.
-It’s easy to reply emotionally to negative feedback, but can you identify what the disappointed customer actually wanted that you failed to give in some way?
-That’s humility and will help maintain strong online reputation management.
+No matter what type of review gets posted to your online platform, it’s helpful to understand people’s specific type of review before responding.
+It’s easy to reply emotionally to negative feedback, but first, pause.
+Can you identify what the disappointed customer actually wanted that you failed to give in some way?
+That’s humility.
+A response from this outlook will help maintain strong online reputation management.

-The proactive side is crucial because you don’t want to have a totally nonexistent online reputation, only to find someone wrote a horrible web article about your company.
+ORM’s proactive side is crucial because you don’t want to have a totally nonexistent online reputation, only to find out someone wrote a horrible article bashing your company.
 Especially if this article becomes the first thing to show up on Google search result of your name.
 YIKES.

-The reactive part is respectfully replying to bad reviews, getting feedback on what your audience considers to be negative content on your website, and responding to questions or confusion on your social media profiles’ comments section.
+The reactive part is respectfully replying to bad reviews, getting feedback on what your audience considers to be negative content on your website, responding to questions or confusion on your social media profiles’ comments section, etcetera.

 The more you engage on social media, the more awareness and trust your audience will have for you.
 And although it’s important to engage with your followers on social media, it’s just as important to engage with them well.
 For example, replying to criticism or confusion with an aggressive or sassy undertone can make you look like a jerk– and nobody wants to do business with a jerk.

 If you’re brand new to ORM there are a few steps to start focusing on.